zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                    2. At least one of NSEC or NSEC3 is included.
                 3. Retrieve the NSEC3 record from the response.
                 4. Retrieve the RRSIG records for the retrieved NSEC3 record.
-                5. If the NSEC3 records do not have a matching RRSIG record, then add the name server IP to the *NSEC3 Missing Signature* set.
+                5. If the NSEC3 record do not have a matching RRSIG record, then add the name server IP to the *NSEC3 Missing Signature* set.
                 6. Else do: